zzet/rbenv/README.md

 - ` default_gems_file ` - This is Rbenv's plugin _rbenv-default-gems_.
 Sets the path to a default-gems file of your choice (_don't set it_ if you want to use the default file `files/default-gems`)
 - ` rbenv_owner ` - The user  owning `rbenv_root` when `rbenv.env` is `system`
 - ` rbenv_group ` - The group owning `rbenv_root` when `rbenv.env` is `system`
+- ` rbenv_tmpdir ` - A temporary directory path used for artifacts when installing rubies.
+Defaults to system's `$TMPDIR`

 Example: